 - And more...

 Bitwig Studio 2.4 will be released this summer, and it is a free upgrade to everyone with an active Upgrade Plan.
-Beta testing of this brand new version is about to start.
-If you have an active Upgrade Plan, we'll let you know when we're ready.
-Make sure you're subscribed to our newsletter.
+Beta testing of this brand new version is happening right now.
+If you have an active Upgrade Plan, you'll find links to the beta installer in your user profile.

 Sampler has always been centered on modulations, producing unique sounds by moving sample start and loop points while audio is active.
 On top of this solid foundation, Sampler snuck in wavetable and granular play modes, as well as an overhauled multisample editor and more.

 Repitch represents a traditional sampler mode so its Speed control dynamically changes the playback time and pitch, even allowing negative speeds for record-scratch effects and more.